M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Copying-Objects/index.md

 Once we have this content, we can call [CreateNewObject](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~CreateNewObject.html), [CreateNewObjectEx](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~CreateNewObjectEx.html) or [CreateNewObjectExQuick](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~CreateNewObjectExQuick.html) to actually create the copy.

-<p class="note">The code below is assumed to run as a workflow state action, as this is the typical usage scenario.</p>
+The code below is assumed to run as a workflow state action, as this is the typical usage scenario.
+{:.note}

 ## A VBScript Approach